Physical or Occupational Therapy in Cleveland for Pain Care

 You may also note some swelling and bruising where the needle was inserted.
 Using a cold or hot pack may ease the discomfort.

 The degree of pain relief from an ablation varies from person to person.
 You may continue to see a decrease in your pain for up to three weeks and you may see an overall 50 percent or greater relief of pain.
 The effects of the ablation can last from 6 to 12 months, sometimes even longer.
 The nerves will grow back eventually and your pain will likely return.
 When this occurs, the procedure may be repeated.

 Most doctors will arrange a follow-up appointment, or phone consult, within one or two weeks after the procedure to see how you are doing and to determine what effect the procedure has had on your symptoms.

-Physical Therapy at Therapy Specialists Inc after radiofrequency ablation can generally begin immediately unless your doctor recommends otherwise.
+Physical or Occupational Therapy at Therapy Specialists Inc after radiofrequency ablation can generally begin immediately unless your doctor recommends otherwise.